sidharthkv1100/WAF_Evasion_for_XSS_1/README.md

-# This Only For Education purpose
+# This tool is Only For Education purpose

 Overview
 * This tool generates a wide variety of XSS payloads using advanced obfuscation techniques to evade character-based filters, pattern matching, and signature detection mechanisms commonly employed by WAFs.